milasudril/texpainter/imgproc_new/add_image_spectra.md

 ## Implementation

 To loop through all pixels in `A` and `B`, `std::transform` is used.
-As callback to `std::function`, a function object with access to the mapped parameter values are used.
+As callback to `std::transform`, a function object with access to the mapped parameter values are used.
 The function object returns a weighted sum of its two arguments, where the weights are deterimened by the parameters.

 __Includes:__